SokuDev/SokuMods/README.md

 ## License

 - Files in `include/directx/` are licensed according to their license header
+- `lib/dinput8.dll` is a pre-compiled archive copyrighted by Microsoft
 - All other files are licensed according to the `LICENSE` file